 - View your Google Analytics data View your configuration information View your reports

-This permission is needed to fetch the data from your account and display it on your website.
+This permission is needed to fetch the data from your account and displays Rank Math Analytics/Reports.

 - View your AdSense data View your ad clients, ad units, and channels in AdSense View your AdSense performance and earnings reports

-This permission is needed to fetch your AdSense account details and display them on your website.
+This permission is needed to fetch your AdSense account details and display them in reports on your website.

 - View and manage Search Console data for your verified sites View and manage Search Console data (e.g., manage your sites, submit sitemaps)